 Scott Rogers: Scott Rogers is the game designer and creative director of more than fifty AAA games for Disney, Sony, Capcom, Namco, and THQ.
 His games have sold over 50 million copies worldwide.
 Over his career, Scott has partnered with major licensors including Warner Brothers, Nickelodeon, MGA, and DC Entertainment.
 For the last four years, Scott was an Imagineer at Walt Disney Imagineering's R&D department where he helped create interactive experiences installed in Disney's parks including: Mickey’s Fun Wheel Challenge, Legends of Frontierland and several app-based interactive games.
 Scott has authored two books on game design: Level Up!
 The Guide to Great Video Game Design and Swipe This!
 The Guide to Touchscreen Game Design.
 Both books are top sellers and Level Up! is a #1 best seller on Amazon.com.

 Richard Wyckoff: Starting his career in the mid 1990s, Wyckoff has established himself as a video game designer and manager for such companies as Electronic Arts, Vivendi Universal, and Dreamworks.
 Some of the titles he helped guide through completion such titles as Full Spectrum Warrior and Flight Unlimited.
 He is the CEO and co-founder of Reverge Studios, LLC, which released the hit game 2D fighting game Skullgirls.

 Game Design Alumni

-One of the primary goals of the Academy’s game design school is to prepare students to enter the video game industry upon graduating and achieve their goals in their area of expertise.
+One of the primary goals of the Academy’s Los Angeles Game Design School is to prepare students to enter the video game industry upon graduating and achieve their goals in their area of expertise.
 Students can choose to pursue one of the following positions after completing their program.

 iOS Game Engineer